 Learn more about why Facebook data doesn’t match Google Analytics data and how to find the real ROI on your Facebook Ads for ecommerce sites.

-How our Facebook Ads connection works
+How our Facebook Ad Costs connection works

 After the Littledata app is connected to your Facebook business account, we run a daily task to transform the performance of all the active Ad Sets into a CSV document that is imported into the chosen Google Analytics account.
 We import the ad clicks, ad costs and ad impressions.
-If your campaign tagging is correct, the traffic and ecommerce events will be linked with the different ad groups.